maximegris/angular-electron/README.md

 **in a terminal window** -> npm start
 **in another terminal window** -> npm run electron:serve

+Voila!
+You have your Angular + Electron app in a local development environment with hot reload !

 The code for this is managed at `main.js`.
 In this sample, the app runs with a simple Electron window.
 By default, Developer tools is opened.
 You can unactivate it by uncomment `win.webContents.openDevTools();` in `main.js`.